EricZhang1412/Spatial-temporal-ERF/README.md

 This repository provides the official implementation of the paper **"Unveiling the Spatial-temporal Effective Receptive Fields of Spiking Neural Networks"** (NeurIPS 2025).

+## News

+- 2025.10.27: A [blog](https://quantumzeitgeist.com/spiking-neural-networks-limited-receptive-fields-constrain-visual-long-sequence-modeling/) posted on *Quantum Zeitgeist* by Rohail T. about this research.
+Thx!

 ## 📁 File Structure

 ```